Mega Monster Battle: Ultra Galaxy: Plot

-After Ultraseven died in his arms, an infuriated Zero defeated the remaining monsters of Belial's Monster Army before battling the evil Ultraman himself.
+After Ultraseven dies in his arms, an infuriated Zero defeats the remaining Kaijus of Belial's Kaiju Army before battling the evil Ultraman himself.
 After a long and vicious battle, Zero disarms Belial of the Giga Battlenizer and knocks him into a river of molten lava.
-But the souls of Belial's monsters converge on their master and form a massive exosuit-like monster called Belyudra which Belial has overpower the Ultramen.
-But Rei uses Giga Battlenizer to disrupt Belial's hold over the monsters, leaving Belyudra open to attack while Zero uses the Plasma Spark's energy to give him enough power to end Belial as he falls into Belyudra as it explodes.
+But the souls of Belial's Kaijus converge on their master and form a massive exosuit-like Kaiju called Belyudra which Belial has overpower the Ultramen.
+But Rei uses the Giga Battlenizer to disrupt Belial's hold over the Kaijus, leaving Belyudra open to attack while Zero uses the Plasma Spark's energy to give him enough power to end Belial as he falls into Belyudra as it explodes.
 After the Plasma Spark is restored to its rightful place, the ZAP Spacy crew become the first humans to ever set foot on the Land of Light as they bid their goodbyes to Ultraman and Mebius as Dyna decides to accompany them a bit longer as his human host Shin Asuka.
 As Zero is reunited with a revived Ultraseven, the Ultras attend a moving speech by Ultraman King to remain ready for future threats that would threaten the universe.
-Back in the Monster Graveyard, a scarred Belial is revealed to have survived the destruction of Belyudra.
+Back in the Kaiju Graveyard, a scarred Belial is revealed to have survived the destruction of Belyudra.